rupaai/interview-preparation-faang/README.md

 - I read the [google python style guide](https://google.github.io/styleguide/pyguide.html).
 Couldn't read the whole guide as I didn't have enough time.
 I just focused more on the sections that would come up in the interviwes
 - I made use of namedtuple, enum, dataclass
-- Whenever I used anything, I explained the reason behind using it
+- Whenever I used any datastructur, I explained the reason behind using it to the interviewer(or myself during practice)
 - If a code logic seemed a bit complex, I used a one-line comment to explain it
 - proper logical naming is really important.
 Even if I couldn't come up with a good name within a short time, I mentioned that to them.
 - Writing the test cases in commments